 When advocating veganism, is your goal to win a debate?
 If so, then it’s also to make the other person lose.
 When you focus on the “how” rather than the “what” of your communication, you reduce the risk of creating a win-lose scenario and increase the chances that your message will be heard as you intend it to be.

 Many vegan advocates put morality first.
 But what if putting food first could be even more effective in helping others become open to learning about veganism?
-Show—don't tell—them the benefits of a vegan diet vs. eating meat!
+Show—don't tell—them the benefits of a vegan diet.

-If we water the seeds of compassion, justice, and other important values, in others and also in ourselves, we increase the effectiveness of our vegan advocacy and help grow a better world for everyone with compassionate communication.
+If we water the seeds of compassion, justice, and other important values, in others and also in ourselves, we increase the effectiveness of our vegan advocacy and help grow a better world for everyone.

 Social movements succeed when they’ve attracted enough support from the broader population to tip the scales of power.
-Creating vegan allies, who support veganism but aren’t fully vegan themselves, is one of the most impactful things we can do for the vegan movement.
+Creating vegan allies—supporters of veganism who aren’t fully vegan themselves—is one of the most impactful things we can do for the vegan movement.

 Don’t stop there!
 To continue increasing the effectiveness of your vegan advocacy,

 check out our Effective Vegan Advocacy online course!